twilio/twilio-voice-ios/iOS-13-Migration-Guide.md

     }
     ```

+    Not updating your App's PushKit device token parsing logic will result in the following error message when calling the `[TwilioVoice registerWithAccessToken:deviceToken:completion:]` method:

+    ```
+    Error Domain=com.twilio.voice.error Code=31400 "Bad Request" UserInfo={NSLocalizedDescription=Bad Request, NSLocalizedFailureReason=20001 : Address of Apn Binding must be a nonempty string of even number of hexadecimal characters}
+    ```

 4. You must register via `[TwilioVoice registerWithAccessToken:deviceToken:completion:]` when your App starts.
 This ensures that your app no longer receives “cancel” push notifications.
 A "call" push notification, when passed to `[TwilioVoice handleNotification:delegate:delegateQueue:]`, will return a `TVOCallInvite` object to you synchronously via the `[TVONotificationDelegate callInviteReceived:]` method when `[TwilioVoice handleNotification:delegate:delegateQueue:]` is called.
 A `TVOCancelledCallInvite` will be raised asynchronously via `[TVONotificationDelegate cancelledCallInviteReceived:error:]` if any of the following events occur:
     - The call is prematurely disconnected by the caller.
     - The callee does not accept or reject the call in approximately 30 seconds.